 - HMRC arrears

-If it comes to light that you have spent the bounce back loan for your own personal benefit, you may have to deal with the consequences and could be liable to pay back the debt.
+If it comes to light that you have spent the money from the bounce-back loan scheme for your own personal benefit, you may have to deal with the consequences and could be liable to pay back the unsecured debt.

-After you appoint an insolvency practitioner, their job is to conduct a thorough investigation into your business practice and financial situation.
-They will be looking at your financial history from up to 3 years before you filed for insolvency to ensure things have been done properly throughout.
-Making preference payments to family members or creditors can lead to you being made personally liable for some or all of your debts.
+After you appoint a licensed insolvency practitioner, their job is to thoroughly investigate your business practice and financial situation.
+Licensed insolvency practitioners will assess your financial history from up to 3 years before you filed for insolvency to ensure things have been done properly throughout.
+Making preference payments to family members or creditors can lead to you being made personally liable for some or all of your company’s debts.

 Overdrawn directors loans

-Having an overdrawn directors loan account essentially means that you, as the director, owe the company money.
-Many directors that we speak to have used their bounce back loan to supplement their income.
-Most directors take a salary from their company which goes through PAYE, they then top up their income using money from the loan account which is declared as a dividend at the end of the tax year.
-This is all well and good providing that your company is making a profit.
-If your business is failing to make a profit and you continue to take dividends, your directors loan will end up being overdrawn which could be an issue if you choose to liquidate your company.
-You will be made to pay back the money that you have taken from the directors loan account.
+Having an overdrawn directors loan account means that you, as the director, owe the company money.
+Many directors that we speak to have used their bounce-back loans to supplement their income.
+Most directors take a salary from their limited company, which goes through PAYE; they then top up their income using money from the loan account, which is declared as a dividend at the end of the tax year.